Sierra Leone charges ex-president Koroma with treason over foiled coup | Law-Order

 A high court later on Wednesday granted bail to the former president, who is currently restricted at his home in the capital.
 The case was adjourned until Jan.
 17. According to Sierra Leone's penal code, a person found guilty of treason could face imprisonment for life.

+A letter from West Africa's main regional bloc, ECOWAS, dated Tuesday and seen by Reuters, said Nigeria had offered to host Koroma on a temporary basis, and that the former president had accepted the offer.
+Sierra Leone's foreign minister, Timothy Kabba, told Reuters the government had received the letter, which he said did not accurately reflect the meeting President Bio has recently held with an ECOWAS delegation in Freetown.

-Twelve other people have also been charged with treason in connection with the failed coup, including ex-police and correctional officers and a member of Koromoa's security detail, the government said on Tuesday.
+Kabba said the government will "not countenance" the proposal to relocate Koroma.
+Twelve other people also have been charged with treason in connection with the failed coup, including ex-police and correctional officers and a member of Koromoa's security detail, the government said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)